-To support safe and socially distanced learning during the pandemic, K-12 school systems nationwide have invested time and money in creating hybrid learning environments that combine face-to-face and online instruction.
+Many K-12 school systems nationwide have invested time and money in creating hybrid learning environments that combine face-to-face and online instruction for students who work best with each type of model.

-In some cases, the students who are learning online are doing so asynchronously, watching videos and completing classwork on their own time.
-In other cases, remote students are taking part in live class sessions with their peers through Zoom, Google Meets, or another video conferencing platform.
+In some cases, students learning online do so asynchronously, watching videos and completing classwork on their own time.
+In other cases, remote students are participating in live class sessions with their peers via Zoom, Google Meet, or another video conferencing platform.

-The synchronous hybrid model can be viewed as a more efficient model for educators, as they don’t have to prepare separate lessons for the students who are learning in class and those who are learning online.
-It can also be more interactive for the remote learners because it integrates them into the learning community: They can participate in live conversations and activities as if they were present with their classmates.
+The synchronous hybrid model can be viewed as more efficient for educators, as they don’t need to prepare separate lessons for students learning in class and those learning online.
+It can also be more interactive for remote learners, as it integrates them into the learning community: they can participate in live conversations and activities as if they were present with their classmates.

 Regardless of what hybrid learning looks like at each school, making it work effectively takes careful planning.
-There is evidence to suggest that hybrid learning will continue in some form or other long after the pandemic is over—which means K-12 leaders should be very deliberate in how they create hybrid learning environments to support long-term success.
+There is evidence suggesting that hybrid learning will continue, which means K-12 leaders should be very deliberate in how they create hybrid learning environments to support long-term success.

 This article examines why hybrid learning could be here to stay, and it explores three critical elements for effective hybrid learning environments: instructional planning, technology, and classroom design.

 “There’s no going back now,” Pedro Martinez, superintendent of the 49,000-student San Antonio, Texas, school system, told Education Week.
-Voters there recently approved a $90 million bond issue to pay for new technology, including cameras and microphones that will be used to stream instruction live to thousands of students learning remotely across the city.
+Voters there recently approved a $90 million bond issue to fund new technology, including cameras and microphones to stream instruction live to thousands of students learning remotely across the city.

-Having the option of attending school remotely makes education more convenient for certain student populations, such as students who have health issues, those who struggle socially, or athletes who travel frequently.
+Having the option to attend school remotely makes education more convenient for certain student populations, such as students with health issues, those who struggle socially, or athletes who travel frequently.

 Education Week reports a preference for remote learning from a “small but significant subset of families.”
 Tired of racial discrimination, for example, some parents say they feel empowered by remote learning, which has given them more visibility into instruction and how educators treat their children.

-Ten percent of K-12 leaders surveyed by the RAND Corporation last fall said they were thinking of continuing to offer a blended or hybrid learning model even after the pandemic is over, and 20 percent said they would consider offering a fully online option for students.
+Ten percent of K-12 leaders surveyed by the RAND Corporation last fall said they planned to continue offering a blended or hybrid learning model, and 20 percent said they would consider offering a fully online option for students.

-In San Antonio, the district’s $90 million bond issue included money to purchase 1,600 camera-and-microphone setups that automatically follow teachers as they walk around the classroom, with the goal of creating a more dynamic learning experience for students who are learning remotely.
+In San Antonio, the district’s $90 million bond issue included funds to purchase 1,600 camera-and-microphone setups that automatically follow teachers as they walk around the classroom, with the goal of creating a more dynamic learning experience for students learning remotely.

-Superintendent Martinez said the technology is a long-term investment that can help his district continue to offer hybrid learning once the pandemic is over.
-He envisions having 70 percent of students learning in person and 30 percent learning remotely when life returns to normal.
+Superintendent Martinez said the technology is a long-term investment that can help his district continue to offer hybrid learning.
+He envisions having 70 percent of students learning in person and 30 percent learning remotely moving forward.

 “I want that flexibility,” he told Education Week, “as long as we can show [that] children are still learning.”

-To ensure success with hybrid learning, K-12 leaders need to focus on three key elements in particular: planning high-quality instruction, equipping classrooms with the right technology, and designing classrooms strategically to support teachers and students.
+To ensure success with hybrid learning, K-12 leaders need to focus on three key elements: planning high-quality instruction, equipping classrooms with the right technology, and strategically designing classrooms to support teachers and students.

 Planning High-Quality Hybrid Instruction